spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/concepts/pam50.rst

 Template (``PAM50/template``)
 =============================

-Contains image files representing different template diffusion weightings, binary/probablistic masks (for the spinal cord, WM/GM tracts, etc.), and point-wise labels for vertebral levels and intervertebral discs.
+The template folder contains image files representing different template diffusion weightings, binary/probablistic masks (for the spinal cord, WM/GM tracts, etc.), and point-wise labels for vertebral levels and intervertebral discs.

+The template folder also contains an ``info_label.txt`` file to explain what each file represents:

 .. include:: ../../../../data/PAM50/template/info_label.txt
    :start-line: 3